hiqdevlord/awesome-nlp/README.md

   * [PyThaiNLP](https://github.com/wannaphongcom/pythainlp) - Thai NLP in Python Package.
   * [jPTDP](https://github.com/datquocnguyen/jPTDP) - A toolkit for joint part-of-speech (POS) tagging and dependency parsing. jPTDP provides pre-trained models for 40+ languages.
   * [CLTK](https://github.com/cltk/cltk): The Classical Language Toolkit is a Python library and collection of texts for doing NLP in ancient languages.
+  * [pymorphy2](https://github.com/kmike/pymorphy2) - a good pos-tagger for Russian
   * [BigARTM](https://github.com/bigartm/bigartm) - a fast library for topic modelling
+  * [AllenNLP](https://github.com/allenai/allennlp) - An NLP research library, built on PyTorch, for developing state-of-the-art deep learning models on a wide variety of linguistic tasks.

 * <a id="c++">**C++** - C++ Libraries</a>
   * [MIT Information Extraction Toolkit](https://github.com/mit-nlp/MITIE) - C, C++, and Python tools for named entity recognition and relation extraction